Skip to main content

 1. Split-Month Settlements

 Sometimes Amazon sends a payout that spans across two calendar months.
 In these cases, we split that settlement into two invoices to keep your monthly reporting clean.
+This method is part of Amazon's settlement processes to ensure transactions are associated with the correct accounting periods.

 To keep things balanced, the remaining amount from the first invoice is rolled forward into the second.
 This ensures your bank reconciliation stays nice and tidy.